robot-exploration/robot-exploration.github.io/_posts/my_advising_philosophy.md

 We aim to produce work that others can build on.
 That means writing clean code, documenting experiments, and making reproducible results whenever possible.

-I don’t expect perfection—but I do expect students to aim for clarity and reusability in their code and data handling, especially as projects mature.
+I don’t expect perfection, but I do expect students to aim for clarity and reusability in their code and data handling, especially as projects mature.

 ## Final thoughts

-Graduate school is an incredible opportunity for growth—as a thinker, a builder, and a human being.
-My goal is to support each student in becoming an independent, thoughtful researcher who is prepared for the next chapter, whatever that may be.
+Graduate school is an incredible opportunity for growth - as a thinker, a doer, and a human being.
+My goal is to support each student in becoming an independent, critical-thinker who is prepared for the next chapter, whatever that may be.
 I care deeply about your success, and I’ll work hard to support you.
 I ask that you do the same—for yourself, and for the lab community.

 ## Other resources